 6. Security Vulnerabilities: Known vulnerabilities related to the components.

-Five SBOM Insights from the VW and Rivian Partnership
+Five BOM Insights from the VW and Rivian Partnership

 1. Investment and Strategic Partnership